noldona/cluster/docs/00_overview.md

 ## What we are going to build

 In this tutorial, we are going to build a 12-node cluster.
+The purpose of this cluster is for a home lab learning environment, and not intended to be used in a full scale production environment.
+As such, some shortcuts have been made.
+These will be pointed out in the appropriate places.

 All of the nodes will be powered using Power over Ethernet, and other than the first node, will be booted using network booting.
 The first node will be booted off of an SSD.

 The first node will be referred to as the head node.
 It will run a variety of utilities that will be useful for the cluster.
 The utilities